JaimeHyland/family_shopping_list_v1/README.md

 <!-- TOC --><a name="other-credits"></a>
 ### Other credits
-While the current state of this project suggests that any credits for the work done would be premature.
-However, I would still like to thank my fellow students for their helpful suggestions and support, and in particular to my Student Welfare person, for their inspiration, encouragement and help in combatting impostor syndrome!
+I would still like to thank my fellow students for their helpful suggestions and support, and in particular to my Student Welfare person, for their inspiration, encouragement and help in combatting impostor syndrome!
 But mainly for their patience.

-Code Institute's excellent tutoring team also deserve a mention for their help so far, and for the help they'll surely be giving me in at least one future iteration of this project that I'm assuming will be necessary.
+Code Institute's excellent tutoring team also deserve a special mention for their help, which they have consistently given in an open, friendly, encouraging, knowledgeable and professional manner.
 Aside from my personal student care, I also have to thank the entire student care team for their flexibility ... and patience.

-I also feel the need to thank you, the project assessor, also for your patience.
+I also feel the need to thank you, my second project assessor, for your patience and understanding of both the complexity, overambition and imperfections of this project.